arallsopp/tp-link-smart-switch-web-client-/readme.md

 examine the source of this project and utilise the calls within your own pages.
 Or just use this one :)

-## Heads up: Work in progress

-### Able to:
+### Features:

- - generate a UUID
+ - generates a UUID
  - capture credentials.
- - authenticate against the tp api service to get a token
+ - authenticates against the tp-link api service to get a secure authentication token
+ - uses that token to:
   - list the devices stored against your account
   - send on/off commands to them.
   - reflect whether the devices are currently on or not.
+ - optionally stores the token (and/or credentials) so that you can jump straight to it next time.

 ### Notes:

-Credentials are stored in a local cookie and not submitted to any server, except for the tpa api.
+If you opt to store your token or credentials, these are held in a browser cookie on *your* machine.
+In use, they are sent directly from your browser to the TP-Link API endpoint via https, and are not sent to any other web host.

 ### To do:

-Much.
+Look for further features.

 ### Implementation: